Luxury Fashion Brand Loewe Pulls Outfit That Resembles Concentration Camp Uniforms

 Indeed, though the ensemble has been removed from the brand’s social media platforms as well as its website, it appears that it is still being sold via other, third-party retailers, as of this writing.

 This is not the first time that a fashion brand has been accused of, intentionally or otherwise, appropriating the Holocaust into a design.
-Back in 2014, designer Zara pulled an outfit that prominently featured a yellow star, which was used to identify Jews in Nazi Germany.
+Back in 2014, designer Zara pulled an outfit that prominently featured a yellow star, similar to the ones used to identify Jews in Nazi Germany.
 The company claimed that the star was actually inspired by those worn by sheriffs in the Old West.